 Will Mars and the moon will appear the same size in 2018?
 Gosh, no. What’s really amazing is the staying power of this hoax, which has its roots in a real 15-year cycle of Mars, that’s peaking – giving us an excellent year to observe Mars – in 2018.
 You’re likely to see it as an email – or on social media – in the form of a claim that Mars will appear as large as a full moon in Earth’s sky on a particular date.
 Sometimes there’s a suggestion that Mars and Earth’s moon will appear as a double moon.
 I’ve also seen the photo above, circulating on Facebook.
 And that is just not true.
 It’s not true in 2018.
 It’s never been true.
 It never will be true.
 Here’s a sample of what the hoax typically says:

-SEE MARS AS LARGE AS THE FULL MOON ON 27TH AUGUST 2014.
+SEE MARS AS LARGE AS THE FULL MOON.
 Should be spectacular!
 Truly a once in a lifetime experience!

 It sounds amazing!
 Can it possibly be true?

 No. It can’t.

 Mars can never appear as large as a full moon as seen from Earth.
 As seen from Earth, in months when Mars does appear side by side with a full moon, Mars’ diameter appears, on average, about 1/140th the diameter of the full moon.

 In other words, you’d have had to line up 140 planet Mars – side by side – to equal the moon’s diameter.